Query API

 Query API Response JSON

-The Query Data and Query SQL methods both return an array of JSON data in the HTTP response body (the Query Chart method returns an image file instead).
-In both cases this data is drawn from the main tables of the Kentik Data Engine (see KDE Tables), which store flow records and associated network data (BGP, GeoIP, SNMP).
-The specific objects included in the arrays returned from the two methods will differ, however, even when the query that was passed into each call is based on the same underlying settings (e.g. set a query in Data Explorer, then use Show API Call to grab the query for a Query Data call vs. View SQL for a Query SQL call).
-That's because the results returned from the Query Data method are processed for improved accuracy (e.g. in queries involving averaging).
+The Query Data and Query SQL methods both return JSON data arrays in the HTTP response body, while the Query Chart method returns an image file.
+The array data comes from the main tables of the Kentik Data Engine (see KDE Tables), which store flow records and related network data (BGP, GeoIP, SNMP).
+The arrays from the two methods differ, even with the same query settings, because Query Data results are processed for improved accuracy, such as in averaging queries.

-Note: An example of response JSON is provided in the topic for each method.
+Note: Example response JSON is provided in the topic for each method.

 Query Chart Method

-This POST method queries Kentik's KDE and returns image data for a graph similar to what is seen in the data display area of the Data Explorer in the Kentik portal (see Data Explorer Chart).
-The binary data for the image is returned in the HTTP response body as a JSON object with one dataURI member, the value of which is a base64 encoded string that represents a file.
+The Query Chart POST method queries Kentik's KDE and returns image data for a graph like those in Data Explorer (see Data Explorer Chart).
+The image data is returned as a JSON object with a dataURI member containing a base64 encoded string.

-Supported types for the returned image data are SVG, PDF, PNG, or JPG.
-The default and recommended image type is SVG, which serves the fastest, scales losslessly, and is the simplest to integrate as it can be rendered by simply injecting it directly into the DOM.
+Supported image types are SVG, PDF, PNG, or JPG.
+SVG is the default and recommended type because it returns quickly, scales without data loss, and can be easily integrated by injecting it directly into the DOM.

 HTTP Request

-The following table shows the path and HTTP request for this call (with placeholders in italics):
+The following table shows the path and HTTP request for the Query Chart method (with placeholders in italics):

 URL | https://api.kentik.com/api/v5/query/topXchart |